Transfer and AP Credit

 The Department of History does not accept online courses for transfer credit

 - AP credit may not be used to satisfy requirements for the history major.
 AP courses can satisfy University distribution requirements, however, as long as the course in question is on the Department’s distribution list posted on the Registrar’s website.
-For example, AP HIST 117 can count as D-1 distribution course.
 See also the limit discussed under Transfer Credit.